Birkenstock: Expansion and present-day

-Fraser founded a trading company named Birkenstock Footprint Sandals, Inc., in Novato, California.
-Renamed Birkenstock Distribution USA, Inc. (BDUSA) in 2005, the company remained until 2007 the exclusive importer and distributor of Birkenstock name-brand products in the United States.
-In 2007 the owners of Birkenstock Orthopädie GmbH & Co.
+In 2005, Fraser's trading company Birkenstock Footprint Sandals, Inc. was renamed Birkenstock Distribution USA, Inc. (BDUSA).
+The company remained the exclusive importer and distributor of Birkenstock name-brand products in the United States until 2007.
+In 2007, the owners of Birkenstock Orthopädie GmbH & Co.
 KG purchased their long-standing distribution partner BDUSA.

 In 1986 Nordstrom became the first department store to sell Birkenstock sandals.

+The success of Birkenstock sandals in Europe and the USA since the 1970s has led to strong growth for the company.
+After the German reunification in 1990, Karl Birkenstock seized the opportunity and expanded production into the new federal states.
+However, growth came at a price: conflicts arose with various trade unions within the company.
+After Karl Birkenstock retired from the company in the early 2000s, his three sons, Christian, Stephan, and Alexander Birkenstock, took over management and ownership.
+The handover took the form of a multi-brand strategy, with Alexander, Christian and Stephan Birkenstock each being responsible for their own brands and companies.
+Each of them had different ideas for the company's future and ended up creating multiple competing product lines and subsidiaries.

-In the early 1990s, "Birks" enjoyed another spike in sales among high-school and college-aged Generation Xers, in part due to the introduction of Birkenstocks into High Fashion, most notably, Kate Moss.
-Birkenstocks continued to spread to Britain in the early 2000s due to headlines of Gwyneth Paltrow, who was spotted wearing them.
+Since the 1980s, the fashion world, celebrities and designers have discovered Birkenstock for themselves and outfitted their models with the iconic sandals.
+The first appearance with André Walker in New York can be traced back to 1983.
+Pictures of models also adorned covers and articles in well-known fashion magazines.
+As a result, the sandals also became increasingly popular and mainstream, until the multi-brand strategy gradually eroded customer interest.
+Serious disputes developed, particularly with the US market and Margot Fraser, over the new competing brands within the Birkenstock Group.In the early 1990s, "Birks" enjoyed another spike in sales among high-school and college-aged Gen X'ers, in part due to the introduction of Birkenstocks into High Fashion, most notably by Kate Moss.
+Birkenstocks continued to spread to Britain in the early 2000s due to headlines about Gwyneth Paltrow, who was spotted wearing them.
 Birkenstocks saw another comeback among teens and young adults in the early 2010s, as well as in the late 2010s due in part to the VSCO girl trend.
-During the 2004 U.S. presidential primary, some conservatives derided Howard Dean's supporters as "Birkenstock liberals".

-In 2018, the company was given PETA's Libby Award for being the "Most Animal-Friendly Shoe Company."
+The company was given PETA's Libby Award for being the "Most Animal-Friendly Shoe Company" in 2018.